-Highly differentiated in vitro models of the respiratory tract have been commercially available since 2000s and are widely used for toxicological, respiratory infection, tobacco safety, and inhaled drug delivery studies.
-Availability of tissue models representing the different segments of the respiratory tract were instrumental in gaining insight into the underlying mechanisms of SARS-CoV-2 and other infections as well as for screening of anti-viral compounds.
-Despite these useful applications, there are large databases of animal toxicity data which are not directly translatable to data obtained from the human in vitro airway tissue models due to the species differences.
+Abstract Background and Purpose: In vitro models of the respiratory tract are highly differentiated and have been commercially available since 2000.
+These models have been widely used for toxicological, respiratory infection, tobacco safety, and inhaled drug delivery studies.
+Availability of tissue models representing the different segments of the respiratory tract were instrumental in gaining insight into the underlying mechanisms of SARS-CoV-2 infection and for screening of anti-viral compounds.
+Despite these useful applications, there are large databases of animal toxicity data which are not directly translatable to data obtained from the human in vitro airway tissue models due to species differences.

-Methods: To close this translational gap, cells harvested from both rat and non-human primate (rhesus monkey) tissues were utilized to develop models similar to EpiAirway, the human reconstructed tracheobronchial tissue model offered by MatTek.
+Methods: To close this translational gap, cells harvested from both rat and non-human primate (rhesus monkey) tissues were utilized to develop models similar to EpiAirway, the tracheobronchial tissue model offered by MatTek that is cultured with normal human cells.
 The tissues were characterized for structure (histology), epithelial cell markers (IHC), barrier integrity (transepithelial electrical resistance, TEER measurement), and functionality (inhalation toxicological studies).
-To verify the reliability of these models worldwide, quality control (QC) data for tissue lots produced in the US and Europe compared. were cell-derived 3D Results: The animal exhibited similar tissues characteristics to human tissues including well polarized epithelia with physiological TEER values of >300 Ω^ cm2, cilia formation on the apical surfaces, and mucin production mimicking the airway microenvironment.
-Acute exposure to 4 chemical toxicants (CT) showed species-specific changes in the tissue viability and membrane integrity as measured by MTT and TEER assays, respectively.
-The effective dose concentration that reduces tissue viability by 50% (ED-50) for vinyl acetate (VA) and chloroacetaldehyde (CA) were both <2 mg/tissue and the ED-50 for propylene glycol (PG) was > 20 mg/tissue for all species.
-However, the ED-50 values for toluene (T) showed differences between the species: human >20 mg, primate 16.2 \pm 1.7 mg, and rat 13.8 \pm 0.1mg.
+To verify the reliability of these models worldwide, quality control (QC) data for tissue lots produced in the US and Europe were compared.

+Results: The animal cell-derived 3D tissues exhibited similar characteristics to human tissues including: well polarized epithelia with physiological TEER values of >300 Ω^{+} cm2, cilia formation on the apical surfaces, and mucin production mimicking the airway microenvironment.
+Acute exposure to 4 test articles (TA) showed species-specific changes in tissue viability and membrane integrity as measured by MTT and TEER assays, respectively.
+The effective dose concentration that reduces tissue viability by 50% (ED-50) for vinyl acetate (VA) and chloroacetaldehyde (CA) were both <2 mg/tissue and the ED-50 for propylene glycol (PG) was >20 mg/tissue for all species.
+However, the ED-50 values for toluene (T) showed differences between the species: human >20 mg, primate 16.2±1.7 mg, and rat 13.8±0.1mg.
 Based on the MTT viability and TEER values, the test chemicals were rank ordered from high to minimal toxicity: CA > VA > T > PG and the vehicle controls (water and corn oil).
-TEER values from standardized QC tests averaged 1094 \pm 325 (n=141 lots) in the US vs. 913 ± 238 (n=64 lots) in Europe.
-TEER values statistically different 0.001). were not (p Conclusions: Although more chemicals need to be tested, the multispecies 3D airway tissue models may become useful translational tools to predict airway inhalation toxicity and to bridge the in vitro - in vivo knowledge gap to reliably predict human responses, while providing a
+TEER values from standardized QC tests averaged 1094 ± 325 (n=141 lots) in the US vs. 913 ± 238 (n=64 lots) in Europe.
+TEER values were not statistically different (p < 0.001).

+Conclusions: Although more chemicals need to be tested, the multispecies 3D airway tissue models will be vital translational tools to predict airway inhalation toxicity and to bridge the in vitro - in vivo knowledge gap to reliably predict human responses, while providing a worldwide alternative approach to animal experimentation.